hackods/hackods/README.md

 - 👋 Hi, I’m @hackods
 - 👀 I’m interested in Programming and Martial Arts.
 - 🌱 I’m currently in secondary school.
-- 💞️ I’m looking to collaborate on my repositories.
 - 📫 To contact me, mail me on hcodester@gmail.com

 <!---